Arkisto-Platform/arkisto-patterns/README.md

 ## How to generate or get raw Data

 To get the data either we need to interrogate a database using SQL queries, REST APIs or scraping tools.
-There will be cases for which we do not currently have acces to raw data.
+There will be cases for which we do not currently have access to raw data.
 Depending on the use case we would need to generate.

 ## How to generate Ro-Crates